vidaud/seta/sample-texts/README.md

 # sample-texts 📓

-The **sample-texts** folder contains some json files used to train the Elasticsearch engine.
+The **sample-texts** folder contains documents to be indexed in elasitcsearch in json, yaml and xml format.

 ## Contributing